Basque Radical Rock: Legacy

 As well as politics, there were other important influences on BRR, especially drugs.
 Hundreds of musicians and fans died of heroin.
 Many others who survived the addiction later discovered they had the AIDS virus, which was unknown at the time.

 The music and attitudes of the period struck a chord in the whole Basque Country and are still important for many young people.
 BRR also had a rebirth when many younger bands released their first records inspired by bands such as La Polla Records, Hertzainak, Eskorbuto or RIP, instead of looking for references in the US or England.
 Some of these bands are Etsaiak, Soziedad Alkoholika, Negu Gorriak, Su Ta Gar, Berri Txarrak, Skalariak, Betagarri.
-Some other later bands from outside the Basque Country were influenced by the BRR, including Reincidentes, Boikot, Ska-P or Extremoduro in Spain, Banda Bassotti in Italy, and Mokoka in France.
+Some other later bands from outside the Basque Country were influenced by the BRR, including Reincidentes, Boikot, Ska-P or Extremoduro in Spain, Banda Bassotti or Talco in Italy, and Mokoka in France.

 There was no clear end to the movement, but it occurred at the beginning of the 1990s, as newer bands began to play in more sophisticated music styles.
 Nevertheless, the influence of the movement is still present in bands, bars, town festivals and popular movements after almost 20 years.